hypersoft/opkit/C/parameters.md

   * short-dash
   * short-plus

-The void type, is reserved for all raw-data (not tokenized thusly: void), and the other types are here assumed to be self-explanatory.
+The void type, is reserved for all raw-data (not parsed thusly: void), and the other types are here assumed to be self-explanatory.

 There are two C structures which an application coder must familiarize themselves